madrugado/deep-learning-nlp-rl-papers/PAPERS2017.md

 **URL:** https://arxiv.org/abs/1706.05087

-**Notes:** plan of alignment instead of direct attention; also gumbel-softmax ia again stated better than RL
+**Notes:** plan of alignment instead of direct attention; also gumbel-softmax is again stated better than RL

 ### Do GANs actually learn the distribution?
 An empirical study